 You would think after hundreds of years of building houses we would have agreed on the best way to design a kitchen.
-Even stranger is that it is rare to find a homeowner who actually likes their kitchen layout.
-Kitchen design is deeply personal; there probably isn’t a universal kitchen design that would work for most people.
+Kitchen design is deeply personal so the best approach is to design each kitchen for the user.

 If you’re building a new home, you can choose the kitchen layout you like best but when remodeling, you might be stuck with the shape of your kitchen.
 What you can do is maximize the utility and beauty of your kitchen regardless of the kitchen layout you have.

 There are well-known standards in kitchen design, though arguably not many builders or designers are putting them into good use.

 The National Kitchen and Bath Association have been publishing kitchen and bath standards since 1963.
 I took my first NKBA course in 1999 and have found their guidelines extremely useful over the years.

 The NKBA standards are a great guideline, though its important to realize when you need to break or bend the rules, especially when remodeling.

 The work triangle is the path you take when cooking and moving from the refrigerator, to the sink, to the stove.
 The work triangle used to be the gold standard when it came to kitchen design.
 No leg of the triangle was supposed to be longer than 60 inches.

 The problem with the work triangle today is kitchens have gotten bigger and are used for much more than just cooking.
 Today kitchens are usually better designed by creating work zones.
 The zones you create are really a function of how you use your kitchen but some common ones are: